kcenon/integrated_thread_system/README.md

 - Thread-safe by design

 **Integration:** Automatic logging for thread pool operations, job execution, and errors
+- Uses async `logger` with 8KB buffer for high-performance logging
+- Integrates `console_writer` and `file_writer` for flexible output
+- Supports all log levels with automatic conversion (trace through fatal)

 #### 3. **[monitoring_system](https://github.com/kcenon/monitoring_system)** - Telemetry
 **What it provides:**